SAP-docs/preview.developer.concur.com/src/api-reference/user-provisioning/integration/guide.md

       2. [Spend](https://developer.concur.com/api-reference/user-provisioning/v4.user-provisioning.html#schema) (cashAdvanceAccountCode, country, locale, reimbursementCurrency, etc..)
       3. [Travel](https://developer.concur.com/api-reference/user-provisioning/v4.user-provisioning.html#schema) (ruleClass, travelCrsName, etc..)
 3. Using mapping fields below, map your attributes to Concur SCIM attributes within one of the Core, Enterprise, Spend and Travel extensions.
-   * If migrating from an existing flat file definition, map API attritubes to your provisioned [flat file](#import_formats) format below.
+   * If migrating from an existing flat file definition, map API attributes to your provisioned [flat file](#import_formats) format below.
-   * If migrating from an existing SAP Concur provisioning API, map API attritubes to your provisioned [legacy API](#legacy_API) format below.
+   * If migrating from an existing SAP Concur provisioning API, map API attributes to your provisioned [legacy API](#legacy_API) format below.
 4. Add additional profile information in the appropriate extension for your user.

 ### 2. Authentication (Required)
-To use UPS and supporting API's, the approproate [scopes](https://developer.concur.com/api-reference/user-provisioning/v4.user-provisioning.html#scope-usage) must be provisioned to the requesting authenticaion applicaiton.
+To use UPS and supporting API's, the appropriate [scopes](https://developer.concur.com/api-reference/user-provisioning/v4.user-provisioning.html#scope-usage) must be provisioned to the requesting authentication application.
 Contact your Concur account representative to update your Company JWT [scopes](https://developer.concur.com/api-reference/user-provisioning/v4.user-provisioning.html#scope-usage) to access the provisioning endpoints.
-After scopes have been granted to your Authenticaion Application, please verify the scopes on your Authenticaion Application.
+After scopes have been granted to your Authentication Application, please verify the scopes on your Authentication Application.
 If you have questions regarding granting scopes, please contact your Concur account representative.
 ### 3. Retrieve User(s)
   * [Retrieve](https://developer.concur.com/api-reference/profile/v4.identity.html#retrieve-users) using using: (Concur UUID, userName, or employeeNumber)
       1. A single user.